jreisinger/jreisinger.github.io/cv.md

 medium sized company, core infrastructure for a scientific institute).
 I have written many small to medium sized scripts and couple of larger programs.
 My preferred technologies are Linux (Debian) and Perl, although I try to practice the "right tool for the job" philosophy.
+I also have some skills in the areas of IT auditing, IT security and simple projects management.
+I am not bad at communicating with technical and not technical folks.

 Work Experience
 ---------------